VeritasSoftware/AspNetCore.ApiGateway/README.md

 ### Features

 *	You can use your own **HttpClient** to hit the backend Api.
-*	You can completely create your own implementation to hit the backend Api.
+*	You can create your own implementation to hit the backend Api.